onox/orka/docs/numerics/tensors/indexing.md

 is `True` is stored in the returned tensor.
 The returned tensor is always 1-D, no matter the number of dimensions of the original tensor.

-For example, given a 2 x 3 matrix `Tensor` containing the following elements:
+For example, given a 2 × 3 matrix `Tensor` containing the following elements:

 ```
 tensor([[ 1.0, 2.0, 3.0],